Adanna-Iwuanyanwu/Adanna-Iwuanyanwu/README.md

 I am a philomath and inquisitive.
 If I am not learning to gain more knowledge on data-related topics, I am seeking knowledge in anything that interests me at that moment.

 ### Currently:
--  I’m working on advancing skills
+-  I’m working on advancing my skills
--  I’m learning more on data-related studies
+-  I’m learning to know more about data
 -  Ask me about data related questions
 -  Pronouns: She/Her
 -  Fun fact: I love chocolate, listening to music and watching movies and cartoons